Here are some of the questions I often receive about myself, this website, and other things people love to ask.

 The short answer is maybe.

-You will almost certainly not be getting your product back.
-Products can take many hours over the course of several days or weeks to fully review.
+You will almost certainly not be getting the product back.
+Products can take many hours over the course of several days or weeks to fully review, and are tested in a working production environment.
+And they’re treated the same as any other piece of kit.

 I have to learn about the product itself, test how it compares with similar products I may have access to.
 I have to try it “working as intended” and then push its limits to see what it can really do.